prasadph/Tumblr-Likes/SYNC_GUIDELINES.md

 1. **Finds the latest post** in Elasticsearch using `get_max_elastic_id()`
    - Gets the maximum `liked_timestamp` from your existing indexed posts
-   - Converts it to the offset format: `timestamp // 1000 - 1`
+   - Converts it to the offset format: `timestamp - 1` (to get posts after this point)
+   - Note: `liked_timestamp` is in seconds, not milliseconds, so no division needed

 2. **Fetches new posts** from Tumblr API
    - Starts from the timestamp of your most recent indexed post